-Situated in the remaining element of Charles II’s racing palace is the Fred Packard Museum and Galleries of British Sporting Art – a home for the British Sporting Art Trust.
-Palace House is made up of three charities: The National Horseracing Museum, The British Sporting Art Trust and Retraining of Racehorses who have all come together to create this fantastic living museum and world-class visitor attraction in Newmarket.
+Situated in the remaining element of King Charles II’s racing palace is the Fred Packard Museum and Galleries of British Sporting Art – a home for the British Sporting Art Trust.
+Palace House is made up of three charities: The National Horseracing Museum, The British Sporting Art Trust and Retraining of Racehorses who have all come together to create this fantastic living museum and world-class visitor attraction in the heart of Newmarket, Suffolk.

-With paintings by George Stubbs and Sir Alfred Munnings rub shoulders with works from John Singer Sargent and John Wootton showcasing the finest British sporting art from around the UK.
+Paintings by George Stubbs and Sir Alfred Munnings showcase the finest British sporting art from around the UK.

-The first gallery in Palace House explores 17th Century sporting art.
+The first gallery in Palace House explores 17th century sporting art.
 Rural sports such as hunting, hawking, shooting and horseracing have been the subject of paintings for hundreds of years.
-In the seventeenth century, they were mainly pursuits of the aristocratic and land-owning elite, the traditional patrons of sporting art.
-Paintings and tapestries of sporting scenes were often commissioned to decorate royal palaces, country houses and hunting lodges.book tickets
+In the 17th century, they were mainly pursuits of the aristocratic and land-owning elite, the traditional patrons of sporting art.
+Paintings and tapestries of sporting scenes were often commissioned to decorate royal palaces, country houses and hunting lodges.

-By the early nineteenth century, horseracing had developed into a popular public attraction.
+By the early 19th century, horseracing had developed into a popular public attraction.
 There was a growing demand for portraits of famous winners or pictures of particular races.
 Artists began to produce paintings with a view to creating more affordable reproduction engravings.
-The sport and art of horseracing had become a popular commodity.book tickets
+The sport and art of horseracing had become a popular commodity.